Pelvic Floor Physiotherapy

 What is Pelvic Floor Physiotherapy?

-Pelvic Health Physiotherapy is the assessment and treatment of conditions that have been caused by, or are related to, dysfunction in the pelvic floor muscles.
+Pelvic Floor Physiotherapy is the assessment and treatment of conditions that have been caused by or are related to, dysfunction in the pelvic floor muscles.
 It is performed by a physiotherapist with specialized training and expertise in the area of pelvic health.
 The pelvic floor muscles are a small group of hammock-like muscles that are situated at the bottom of your pelvis.
 This group of muscles are extremely important and are essential in avoiding any kind of incontinence, they provide stability for our low back and contribute to sexual pleasure and function and more.

 Pelvic Floor Assessment

 If you are a woman you need to have a pelvic floor assessment.
 You will learn things about your body no one ever told you before – not your mother, sister, best friend or even your doctor.
 The word about pelvic health is finally spreading as women all over are realizing how important this is.
 Something that is common practice in Europe is finally taking hold here as well.
 So be proactive and take charge of your health.
 Our caring and dedicated women’s health physiotherapist will take care of you.